oyar99/nlp/FinalProject/README.md

 _Passage Retrieval_.
 Given a regulatory question, we developed an information retrieval (IR) system that returns the most relevant passages from ADGM regulations and guidance documents.
 The challenge is to design a system that can retrieve these passages given the complex language and expertise required to understand the regulatory documents.

+The repository contains three notebooks detailed below.

+- `data_processing.ipynb`: This notebook processes the competition dataset and outputs training, testing, and validation datasets ready for use.

+- `model.ipynb`: This notebook fine-tunes a text embedding model which is later used for the information retrieval task.

+- `ObligQA.ipynb`: This notebook solves the information retrieval task and demonstrates different approaches, out of which the hybrid approach which uses both lexical and semantic techniques performs best.

 1. **Data Preprocessing**: The provided datasets were cleaned and preprocessed to ensure consistency and quality.
 This included tokenization, normalization, and removal of irrelevant information.

-2. **Model Selection**: We selected the `bge-small-en-v1.5-RIRAG_ObliQA` model from Hugging Face, which is a fine-tuned version of the BERT model specifically designed for question answering tasks.
+2. **Model Selection**: We selected the `BAAI/bge-small-en-v1.5` model from Hugging Face, which is a fine-tuned version of the BERT model widely used in natural language processing.

 3. **Training**: The model was further fine-tuned on the competition dataset to improve its performance.
-We used techniques such as learning rate scheduling, early stopping, and data augmentation to enhance the training process.

-4. **Evaluation**: The model was evaluated using the competition's metrics, and hyperparameters were tuned based on the validation set performance.
+4. **Evaluation**: The model was evaluated using common information retrieval metrics such as `Recall@10` and `MAP@10`.

-5. **Inference**: The final model was used to generate answers for the test set, which were then submitted to the competition platform.
+5. **Information Retrieval**: The final model was used to generate answers for the test set, which were then submitted to the competition platform achieving a recall rate of 0.833 surpassing by more than 0.05 points the baseline.

 ## Results

-The model achieved a high accuracy on the validation set and performed well in the competition rankings.
-Detailed results and analysis can be found in the `results` folder.
+The model achieved good results in the competition rankings.
+Detailed results and analysis can be found in the report `NLP-Informe`.

 ## Usage